tarajaneseton/FlowerBed/README.md

     4. Hyacinth 🪻 - Length 3
     5. Rose 🌹 - Length 2

-- It will be a two player game (player v computer)
+- Two 10x10 boards: a player board and a computer board.
+The player's board is used to position and hold record of the location of the flower beds and any watering made by the computer.
+The computer's board is used to keep track of where the player has watered and the outcome - hit or miss.

+- The boards will make use of a coordinate system where letters represent columns and numbers represent rows.

+- To start the game, the computer's flowerbeds are automatically placed.
+The player must then place all of their flowerbeds on their own board.

+- Flowerbeds are placed using drag and drop

+- The flowerbeds have different sizes and can be either be placed horizontally or vertically by clicking the rotate button.
+Flowerbeds must be not overlap and neighbouring cells must be left empty.

+- To water the computer's flowers you click on squares on the computer's board.
+Each 'hit' on a flowerbed is recorded as a flower being watered.
+When the whole flowerbed has been watered, its considered a 'watered flowerbed'

-- The game is played in turns, where each player ‘waters a plant’ (by calling out a board coordinate) and the neighbour indicates whether the 'water' resulted in a "hit" or "miss".
-A "hit" indicates that the called position corresponded to a valid ship coordinate, otherwise it is a "miss".
-Players record their called positions using their targetboard; a record of both “hits” and “misses” should be recorded.
+- The game is played in turns, where each player ‘waters a flower' (by clicking on a board coordinate) and the info display indicates whether the 'water' resulted in a "hit" or "miss".
+A "hit" indicates that the clicked position corresponded to a valid flowerbed coordinate, otherwise it is a "miss" and the info display will read: "no flowerbeds were watered this time".

+###Overall Approach:

+This project will follow an Agile development methodology with iterative development cycles.
+I'll be using vanilla JavaScript for core functionalities, html and css for the styling and construction of the setup page and main game page.

+###Development Strategy:

+I'll use Git for version control and maintain a clean codebase with proper indentation and commenting.
+I've used Prettier for formatting.

+###Approach to Quality:

+The game will be thoroughly tested on different browsers and devices.
+I'll use Chrome's browser developer tools for debugging and if I have time I'll consider getting user feedback from friends or family to identify usability issues.
-d.
-Analysis and decomposition of the overall problem into key ‘epic’ style tasks (linked to 1b, 1c).

-e.
-Initial object-oriented design ideas and planned phased breakdown into smaller tasks(linked to 1d).
+##Analysis and decomposition of the overall problem into key ‘epic’ style tasks and planned phased breakdown into smaller tasks

 FB004:
 - removed numbering and added coordinates